Add, customize, and reuse a Navbar.

 Reusing your navbar on multiple pages can be handy when using a sticky navbar throughout your project.
 To make this easy, we’ll create a symbol of our navbar.

 To create our navbar symbol:

-Once you've created a symbol, the master mode of the symbol will open.
-All changes in the master mode will cascade across all instances of that symbol.
-You can enter master mode by double-clicking.
-See Editing the master symbol.
+Once you've created a symbol, the main mode of the symbol will open.
+All changes in the main mode will cascade across all instances of that symbol.
+You can enter main mode by double-clicking.
+See Editing the main symbol.